Glossary

 - 1964 IUCN Red List of Threatened Species

-- 1973 Convention on International Trade in Endangered Species of Wild Fauna & Flora (CITES)
+- 1973 Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)

 - 1992 UN Convention on Biological Diversity (CBD)